br3ndonland/udacity-google/md.md

 * When I begin a lesson, I create a new file in my text editor.
 * I use `H1` for the title at the top, like `# Lesson 3.
 An Overview of Service Worker`.
+* I usually reserve `H2` in case I want to break the lesson into different parts.
 * I paste in the sections of the lesson from the Udacity interface, and set each one to `H3`.

 	<img src="img/markdown-methods-lesson01.png" alt="Copying lesson sections from Udacity" width="300px">

 * As I go through the lesson, I take notes on what I do in each step.
-My notes from Lesson 3 are a helpful example.
+My [notes from Lesson 3](https://github.com/br3ndonland/udacity-google/blob/master/udacity-google-03.md) are a helpful example.
 	- If I write code, I include it with code blocks.
 	- If I get stuck, I explain the steps I take to solve the problem.
+For example, I had a [Git issue during Lesson 3](https://github.com/br3ndonland/udacity-google/blob/master/udacity-google-03.md#0311-quiz-hijacking-requests-1-quiz).
 * At the end of the lesson, I use [DocToc](https://github.com/thlorenz/doctoc) to generate a Table of Contents from the headers.
-* I write feedback, and paste it into the feedback popup box in the Udacity lesson.
+* I write feedback and paste it into the feedback popup box in the Udacity lesson.

-## Apps that use Markdown
+## Markdown apps

 ### Social